 Full Container Sea Shipments are billed on a daily basis, after 4 free days.
 Each week (from 2-5) shows an increase in the Daily Storage charge.
 There is also a separate charge for container rental (demurrage) which varies depending on the shipping lines used.
 As a result of these two charges, the cost of keeping a container in storage for (about) 2 weeks exceeds the cost of unloading the container and re-loading the goods onto a truck.
 If you are not ready to accept delivery on a full container load as soon as it clears customs, or if you are unable to supply the required documentation before the container arrives in Israel, please advise your agent BEFORE deciding on a full container versus a consolidated shipment.

 Consolidated Sea Shipments (LCL) - Israeli Port Facilities allow 30 days of free storage on LCL loads.
 After 30 days, you are charged $2.00 plus VAT (15.5%) per metric ton per day.
 While the bonded port warehouses are suitable for short-term storage (30-60 days) they are not designed for long term storage.
 Verify warehousing options with your agent.

 Port Strikes & Slowdowns

-Since privatization of the Israeli Ports, long-term strikes are less common, however short (2-3 day) strikes and "Slowdowns" are more common.
+Since privatization of the Israeli Ports, long-term strikes are less common, however short (2-3 day) strikes and "Slowdowns" do happen.
 This doesn't seem to have settled any labor-management disagreements, but it has caused some additional fees, such as unplanned storage charges (see above) and "Congestion" charges.
 Some agents may include this and others may not.

 Customs & Security Inspections

-If a customs/ security inspection was carried out, it will be charged to you separately.
-It is not included in your estimate.
-If your shipper tells you there was a customs inspection, you can verify with the customs authority.
+If a customs/ security inspection is carried out, it will be charged to you separately.
+It is not included in your shipping estimate.
+If your shipper tells you there was a customs inspection, you can verify this with the customs authority.